ThreatX/threatx-api-client/CONTRIBUTING.md

 4. Open a PR in GitHub with appropriate labels, title and description.

 Please check [this guide](https://www.baeldung.com/ops/git-guide), if you are new to the git.

+## Releases

+This project follows [Semantic Versioning (SemVer)](https://semver.org/) for versioning its releases.
+All releases are managed and pushed by the main maintainers, ensuring adherence to these versioning guidelines for consistency and clarity of the repository.